 This is aimed right at you and me.
-The latter days, the time of the end, the tribulation, the Day of the Lord—-all of which seem to be not that far away.
+The latter days, the time of the end, the tribulation, the Day of the Lord—all of which seem to be not that far away.

 What abiding faithfulness is expressed here!
 God knew, even in the land, they were going to turn aside from Him from time to time, and at some point in their future their departure from Him was going to hit a climax of such proportion that He would scatter them among the nations.
-It's about to happen again.
+It is about to happen again.

 But always remember this—Deuteronomy says that God is faithful and if we will turn to Him, even though we have sinned and even though we have become a prodigal son, He will hold the door open for you and me to come back to Him, no matter how far, it seems, we have drifted from Him.
 He will hold the door open because He is faithful to His promise.

-When we take these things into account, this prophecy here, it becomes clear that our survival on our pilgrimage to the kingdom of God, like Israel's survival in the wilderness, depends not on our ability to keep the covenant, but on God's willingness to sustain us through His forgiving grace and unwavering commitment to His promise to Abraham.
+When we take these things into account, this prophecy here, it becomes clear that our survival on our pilgrimage to the Kingdom of God, like Israel's survival in the wilderness, depends not on our ability to keep the covenant, but on God's willingness to sustain us through His forgiving grace and unwavering commitment to His promise to Abraham.